QMCPACK/qmc_workshop_2021/week8_spin-orbit_qmc/README.rst

 This will create a wave function for the first state it encounters.
 Notice DIRAC has CI expansions for all 20 states and the degeneraciess described in the previous section.
 We can select whichever state we want to calculate with the ``-TargetState #`` flag.

+We are interested in calculating these states with QMC.
 First we will check that the converter worked correctly, and try to reproduce the COSCI energies in QMCPACK.
 To do this, we will simply calculate the VMC energy ofthe various wavefunctions, with no jastrow.
+This corresponds to the variational energy of the COSCI wavefunctions, and we are not adding any correlation via a jastrow at first.
+If the energies agree with what we calculated in DIRAC, then the converter was successful and we have good wave functions.

 If we look at the 5 states in *Representation 1u*, we see the 5 distinct energies found from the COSCI calculation.

 I will generate different inputs for these states, and run qmcpack on the generated files as
 ::